mendersoftware/mender-convert/README.md

 **NOTE!** You will be prompted to enter `sudo` password during the conversion process.
 This is required to be able to loopback mount images and for modifying them.
-Our recommendation is to use the provided Docker container, to run the tool in a isolated environment.
+Our recommendation is to use the provided Docker container, to run the tool in an isolated environment.

 -------------------------------------------------------------------------------